-The distinction between data and information, including the different types of data (including text and number) and the varied representation of data within a computer is addressed.
-The representation of data types, the graphical representation of data, how data is stored into separate entities using a relational database and the process of normalisation are examined.
+The distinction between data and information, including the different types of data (including text and number) and the varied representation of data within a computer, is addressed.
+The representation of data types in data dictionaries, the graphical representation of data, how data is stored into separate entities using a relational database and the process of normalisation are examined.